acushway/CIMetalCompilerPlugin/README.md

 xcrun metallib --cikernel MyKernel.air -o MyKernel.metallib
 ```

-Those `metallib` can be use directly in code:
+Those `metallib` can be already used directly in code:

 ```swift
 let resource = "your_metallib_name"